parsa83KH/blood-group-analyzer/README.md

 <br>

-Made with ❤️ for the global medical community
+Made with ❤️ for the global medical community.

 <p align="center">